leok7v/leok7v.github.io/page2.md

 Robustness
 ----

 Most of the code never runs in isolation.
-There are always some assumptions of ever changing environment the code should be always ready to deal with.
+There are always some assumptions of ever-changing environment the code should be ready to deal with.